simeononsecurity/simeononsecurity.ch/content/articles/external-storage-options_-the-versatility-of-esata/index.en.md

 As a cybersecurity expert, it is important to consider the implications of using eSATA in gaming consoles.
 While eSATA can provide fast and reliable external storage options, there are certain security risks that need to be addressed.

 One of the main concerns with using eSATA in gaming consoles is the potential for malware or malicious software to be transferred through the external storage device.
-This can happen if the eSATA device is infected with malware or if the console's security measures are not robust enough to detect and prevent malicious files from being transferred.
+This can happen if the eSATA device is infected with malware or if the console's security measures aren't robust enough to detect and prevent malicious files from being transferred.

 To mitigate these risks, it is recommended to follow these best practices when using eSATA in gaming consoles: